kaanaksit/odak/docs/course/index.md

 </figure>

-Computational Light Course (CLC) bridges the gap between Computer Science and physics.
-In other words, CLC offers students a gateway to get familiar with various aspects of the physics of light, the human visual system, computational methods in designing light-based devices, and applications of light.
+Computational Light Course bridges the gap between Computer Science and physics.
+In other words, Computational Light Course offers students a gateway to get familiar with various aspects of the physics of light, the human visual system, computational methods in designing light-based devices, and applications of light.
 Precisely, students will familiarize themselves with designing and implementing graphics, display, sensor, and camera systems using state-of-the-art deep learning and optimization methods.
 A deep understanding of these topics can help students become experts in the computational design of new graphics, displays, sensors, and camera systems.

 ## Prerequisites